Communication

 COMM 6700 Seminar in Mass Communication: 3 semester hours

-Prerequisites: Graduate Standing.
+Prerequisites: Graduate standing.
 Examines the theories and research pertaining to media industries, content, and users.
 Topics include the impact of technology on media content and usage patterns, media effects on society and on individuals, media representation patterns, and the reasons users select particular types of content.

 COMM 6800 Seminar in Health Communication: 3 semester hours

-Prerequisites: Graduate Standing.
+Prerequisites: Graduate standing.
 Examines the theories that researchers use to investigate health communication phenomena, as well as the application of those theories to understanding and enhancing health.
 Course topics include health campaigns and interventions, patient-provider communication, and cultural perceptions of health.

 COMM 6830 Seminar in Special Topics in Communication: 3 semester hours